eserlxl/vglog-filter/doc/AUR.md

 - The script automatically handles both 'v' and non-'v' prefixed GitHub release URLs.
 - VCS packages (`aur-git` mode) automatically set `sha256sums=('SKIP')` and add `validpgpkeys`.
 - All environment variables are documented in the script's usage function (`./aur-generator.sh` without arguments).
+- Use `--ascii-armor` or `-a` to create ASCII-armored signatures (.asc) instead of binary signatures (.sig) for better compatibility with some AUR helpers.

 ## Error Handling